SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/private-events.md

 2. Hide some of but not all of the Event Instances tied to a particular Event record when you want some events in the series to appear to the public and others to not.

-1) If all the event instances will be private, check the Private Event checkbox at the Event Level in the Additonal Configuration section as shown in the following screen shot:
+1) If all the event instances will be private, check the Private Event checkbox at the Event level in the Additonal Configuration section as shown in the following screen shot:

 ![Private Event Event Level Checkbox](images/Private_Events_Additional_Configurations_Page.png)